-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click Novell Certificate Server > Configure Certificate Authority. - 4 Click Certificates, then click Public Key Certificate or Self Signed Certificate. - 5 Click Validate.

-The status of the certificate is reported in the Certificate Status field.
-If the certificate is not valid, the reason is given.
-Click Details for information about the exact certificate that was considered invalid.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Server > Configure Certificate Authority. - 4 Click Certificates, then select the public key certificate or the self signed certificate. - 5 Click Validate. - The status of the certificate is reported in the Certificate Status field.
+If the certificate is not valid, the reason is given. - 6 Click OK.

-6 Click OK.